-A swarm of a hundred autonomous electronic creatures populate the park; an impressive piece of sound art and a test lab in one.
+Tens of autonomous creatures create a swarm that populate the park; an impressive piece of sound art and a test lab in one.

 If you walk through the forest on a sunny day, you will see a beautiful and at the same time complex shadow play on the ground.
 This image (komorebi in Japanese) is the inspiration for this immersive sensory installation.
 The work builds on principles of swarm intelligence.
 Complexity arises from relatively simple intelligence by reacting to each other and the environment.
 It is impossible to simulate the behaviour of swarms virtually.
 In this interesting physical living lab, the artists can explore how digital swarms interact in the physical world, both during daytime and at night.

 Dieter Vandoren is a Belgian artist, performer and developer.
 His work draws from diverse backgrounds in music, IT and experimental architecture.
 He is a guest lecturer at ID-StudioLab, TU Delft

 Matteo Marangoni grew up in an Italian-American family of artists.
 In his work, he focuses on creating sensory experiences that connect sound, space, image and body.

 Dieter and Matteo are both part of The Hague artists collective iii.
 Komorebi is a direct evolution of their previous joint project: Lampyridae (2013-2019).

 In collaboration with Crossing Parallels.

 Special thanks to Into the Great Wide Open, Stichting Stokroos en Stimuleringsfonds Creatieve Industrie

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.